Skip to content

 Sidecar Extensions

 swcat supports an extensibility mechanism called "sidecar extensions".
-This feature allows you to augment your catalog entities with auto-generated metadata without modifying the source YAML files maintained by humans.
+This feature allows you to augment your catalog entities with auto-generated annotations without modifying the source YAML files maintained by humans.

 Concept